- Do you ever wonder about how you can make something better?

 3. Contact the Infringing Website Owner if Possible

 This isn't always possible, but if it is, try to contact the website owner and let them know that you aren't happy with their infringement.
 Many people do not understand copyright law.
-They think that if they state where the image or text comes from they aren't in violation of copyright law.
-Be polite and explain that this is not true, they must have permission and follow your copyright regulations.
+They believe that stating the source of the image or text exempts them from copyright law violations.
+Be polite and explain that this is not true; they must have permission and follow your copyright regulations.

 4. Determine the Web Host of the Infringing Website

 The first step is to find out who hosts the infringing website.
-There are several websites that can help you find this.
+Several websites can help you find this.
 You can use the following website to find the web host of infringing websites:

 http://domainwhitepages.com/ Type in the IP number associated with the website.